raix/vscode-perl-debug/readme.md

 Credits goes to Microsoft for making an awesome editor and a nice getting started mock debugger: [https://github.com/Microsoft/vscode-mock-debug.git](https://github.com/Microsoft/vscode-mock-debug.git)

+### Reporting issues and feature requests

+I don't care about stars, but for everybodys sake:
+Please use github for tracking issues and feature requests, thanks!

+I do take pull requests for both documentation and code improvements!

+Please be aware that this plugin depends on the OS/vs code/perl distribution/perl5db.pl and none of these are perfect/consistent dependencies, therefor hard to track down.
+*Why I've added a fairly broad test matrix across os/perl distributions*

+Please keep in mind that I'm an ES developer, I don't know all the corners of perl - so any help is appriciated.

 Kind regards

 Morten